wurstscript/wurstscript.github.io/_doc/blog/bestofthewurst2.md

 ---
 title: Best of the Wurst 2 - December Update
 layout: post
-excerpt: Our first timely blog post
+excerpt: Our first timely blog post for the holidays.
 icon:
   type: fa
   name: fa-snowflake-o